dsohk/rancher-keycloak-efk-integration-workshop/docs/Exercise-5-Rancher-Role-Assignment-and-RBAC.md

-With this, we have successfully completed integration of Keycloak with Rancher and successfully demonstrated Rancher Roles assignments and RBAC.
+With this, we have successfully completed all required steps in Exercise 5: "Rancher role assignment and RBAC".

-In the next section we will showcase EFK stack integration with SUSE Rancher.
+We are now ready to move to the Exercise 6: [Exercise 6: Configure Rancher Logging](./Exercise-6-Configure-Rancher-Logging.md)